 Carry out vendor assessments

 Healthcare regulations require organizations to sign Business Associate Agreements with third parties.
-Classify each third-party relationship as a cybersecurity risk and audit this risk at regular intervals.
+Identify each third-party relationship as a cybersecurity risk.
+Then, audit this risk regularly.

 When commissioning external services, assess the cybersecurity background of each vendor.
 Ensure vendors have adequate safeguards for data security.
 Check HHS records for past penalties or disciplinary action.